-The perfect recipe to go with the peach and avocado salad from this post, here they are: eagerly-awaited salmon quesadillas!
+This salmon quesadilla recipe goes perfectly with the peach and avocado salad recipe from this post.
+Here are the eagerly-awaited salmon quesadillas!
 They’re dairy and gluten free, making them perfect for lunch on the cleanse, a healthy dinner for the whole family or just something to keep on hand for a yummy snack.
 Additionally, salmon is a high-quality protein source that is rich in Omega 3’s and fatty acids (found in EPA-DHA supplements).
 Leftovers make a great protein packed breakfast too.

 Trust us, this one is going to be an instant favorite!

 Makes 4 quesadillas

 Salmon Quesadillas Ingredients

 - 8 ounces cooked wild salmon (you could also use two cans of wild-caught)

 - 1 small red onion, thinly sliced into thin half moons